Facilitated school sessions

 About the galleries at Museum of London

-The Museum of London overlooks the Roman remains of the City wall near St Paul's Cathedral and tells the story of the world's greatest city and its people from prehistoric and Roman times through to medieval, Tudor and 18th century expansion, and the bustling multicultural London of today.
+The Museum of London overlooks the Roman remains of the City wall and reveals the history of the capital from prehistoric and Roman times through to medieval, Tudor and 18th century expansion, and the bustling multicultural London of today.
+Spectacular collections, immersive spaces and child-friendly interactive exhibits transport you through the capital's tumultuous past, rich with drama, triumph and near-disaster!

 Read more about the galleries at Museum of London.